 Kia ora, Talofa lava, Ni sa bula, Fakaalofa lahi atu, Gude/Hai, Kia Orana, Fakafeiloaki, Malo e lelei, Halo, Fakatalofa atu and warm Pacific greetings.
-We are pleased to announce the:

 We invite researchers, design professionals, practitioners, university students, and the general public to participate in envisioning how to develop innovative nature-based urban design solutions, particularly those rooted in Indigenous knowledge, that support climate change adaptation and individual and community wellbeing.
 We hope to be able to provide on-line as well as in-person participation.

 We have a high calibre line up prepared for the event.
 See our PROGRAMME

 This symposium will include current research, case study examples, and practice related to nature-based solutions in Oceania.

 To our knowledge this is the first international meeting specifically focused on design-led nature-based solutions to climate adaptation, wellbeing and resilience.

 This symposium will highlight Nature-based solutions work and practice where Indigenous knowledge is the driver or at the heart of projects.

 The call for abstracts has now closed.

 The geographic scope for the symposium is principally focused on urban areas of Oceania.

 1. Provide a platform for Oceania-wide discussion, talanoa and korero on nature-based knowledge and research on climate change adaptation.